Oklahoma State Cowboys football: Mike Gundy era (2005–2025)

-Mike Gundy was promoted from offensive coordinator and named immediately as Miles' successor and the 22nd head coach at Oklahoma State.
-Gundy is one of three head football coaches at Oklahoma State to have played for Oklahoma State, along with Jim Lookabaugh and Floyd Gass.
-His first season saw the expulsion of 11 players from the team and the Cowboys struggled to a 4–7 record, winning only one Big 12 conference game.
-In his second season, the Cowboy offense began to click and the Cowboys would finish 7–6, punctuated by a victory over Alabama in the Independence Bowl.
-In 2007, the Cowboys again posted a 6–6 regular season record and a bowl win over Indiana in the Insight Bowl.
+Mike Gundy was promoted from offensive coordinator and named immediately as Miles' successor and the 23rd head coach at Oklahoma State.
+Gundy was one of three head football coaches at Oklahoma State to have played for Oklahoma State, along with Jim Lookabaugh and Floyd Gass.
+His first season saw the expulsion of 11 players from the team, and the Cowboys struggled to a 4–7 record, winning only one conference game.
+In 2006, the team would significantly improve and Oklahoma State finished 7–6, punctuated by a victory over Alabama in the Independence Bowl.
+In 2007, the Cowboys again posted a 6–6 regular season record and ended the season with a win over Indiana in the Insight Bowl.
 After their second straight bowl appearance, Gundy was rewarded with a contract extension through the 2013 season.

-After posting a 9–3 regular season record and Holiday Bowl appearance in 2008, Coach Gundy received a new seven-year contract worth $15.7 million.
-The Cowboys began the 2009 season ranked 9th in the country in the AP Poll, but the dreams of a miracle season were crushed when Oklahoma State lost to the unranked Houston Cougars at home the following week, and later finding out that star wide receiver Dez Bryant was controversially ruled ineligible for the remainder of the season, for failing to disclose contact with 8-time pro bowler Deion Sanders to the NCAA.
-The Cowboys would finish 9–4 with a Cotton Bowl loss to Ole Miss.
+In 2008, Oklahoma State posted a 9–3 regular season record and earned a trip to the Holiday Bowl, falling in a close game to Oregon.
+Following the season, Gundy received a new seven-year contract worth $15.7 million.
+The Cowboys began the 2009 season ranked 9th in the AP Poll, but dreams of a miracle season were crushed when Oklahoma State lost to unranked Houston at home the following week, and later found out that star wide receiver Dez Bryant was controversially ruled ineligible for the remainder of the season for failing to disclose contact with 8-time pro bowler Deion Sanders to the NCAA.
+The Cowboys would go on to finish a disappointing 9–4 with a Cotton Bowl loss to Ole Miss.
 The following year, Oklahoma State hired offensive coordinator Dana Holgorsen from the University of Houston.
 In 2010, Coach Gundy recorded the first ever 11-win season in Oklahoma State history.
-What was supposed to be a rebuilding year turned into one of the best in school history, as the Cowboys dominated Arizona in the Alamo Bowl, finishing the season ranked 10th in the Coaches Poll.
+What was supposed to be a rebuilding year turned into one of the best in school history, as the Cowboys dominated Arizona in the Alamo Bowl, finishing the season 11–2 and ranked 10th in the Coaches Poll.